NABUCH63/Module_04_Challenge/Python_PyCitySchools_Challenge_Summary.md

 * How was the School summary affected?

     The school summary showed a change only for Thomas High School.
 The number of students used in the assessment decreased by 461, which included the entire nineth grade.
-The drop seen at the district level is not seen at the school level.
-Thomas High School saw no changes in scores greater than .5%.
+The effect on Thomas Higg School was much more significant than the District level.
+Passing percentages saw a significant drop.
 Scores changed by the following:

         * Average Math Score:
                     - Original: 83.42%